 I’m myopic.
 I really need my eyeglasses.
 I can’t see without them.

-According to Merriam-Webster, this word was first used around 300 years ago.
+This word was first used around 300 years ago.
 That’s really old!
 Any idea what it means?
-Hint: It has nothing to do with bamboo.
+Hint: It’s not related to bamboo.

 To bamboozle (verb) someone means to trick or confuse them.

 I went to buy a TV that was on sale but ended up being bamboozled into buying a more expensive unit.

 Now, this is a pretty unique word not only because of the way it’s spelled but also because of how it’s pronounced.

 Phyllo (noun) is a very thin dough that pastry chefs layer together to form a flaky pastry.

 The orange-pecan baklava pie I had yesterday was made with phyllo pastry.
 Yummy!

 This word dates back to the 13th century.
 Indeed, its spelling is similar to how some old English words are spelled, and it’s unique because it’s still used quite often today.

 To thwart (verb) means to ruin (spoil) someone’s efforts or to prevent a plan from becoming successful.